rbides/mozio/README.md

 API docs can be accessed in http://localhost:8100/docs and http://localhost:8100/redoc

 The file "mozio.postman_collection.json" in the root directory contains requests examples that can imported to Postman for testing the apis.

+What's missing:
+- Complete unit tests
+- Deploy to AWS
+- Use an autoformatter/linter to enforce PEP8